Hossein Atashparvar

-By creative employment of Gonabad's folklore such as dialect, culture, traditions, ceremonies, and myths in his short story collections "Mahi dar bad" (Fish in the wind) and "Anduh" (Sarrow), as well as in his novel "Khiyaban-e Bahar abi bud" (Bahar avenue was blue), Hossein Atashparvar presents a portrait of the people living in this region to the Iraninan literature.
-To honor Atashparvar's contribution and to employ his expertise, the Gonabad's literature association has been renamed to "Hossein Atashparvar's House of fiction".
+By creative employment of Gonabad's folklore such as dialect, culture, traditions, ceremonies, and myths in his short story collections "Mahi dar bad" (Fish in the wind) and "Anduh" (Sorrow), as well as in his novel "Khiyaban-e Bahar abi bud" (Bahar avenue was blue), Atashparvar presents a portrait of the people living in this region to the Iranian literature.
+To honour Atashparvar's contribution and to employ his expertise, the Gonabad's literature association has been renamed to "Hossein Atashparvar's House of fiction".

 Atashparvar started to write before 1970s.
 His first short stories were published in 1972 by Khorasan Newspaper.
 The first book which presented his work among other authors such as Mahmoud Dowlatabadi and Asghar Abdollahi, was a short story collection called "Dariche tazeh" published in 1983.